Nebzla/NovaPokedex/README.md

 <h2>Terms Of Service</h2>
-- You may not use this bot for financial gain.
+- You may not use this bot for financial gain.<br>
 - You may not claim the bot as your own.